chanqineng-maker/Personal_Tax_Analytics_Tool/README.md

 # Singapore Tax Relief Assistant (Python)

 ## Project Overview
-While working at **IRAS**, I developed this Python chatbot to bridge the gap between complex tax relief logic and taxpayer understanding.
+While working at **IRAS**, I developed this web application to bridge the gap between complex tax relief logic and taxpayer understanding.
 The tool automates the logic for several Singaporean tax reliefs, helping taxpayers calculate their **Total Personal Reliefs** and **Final Assessable Income**.

+## Project Versions
+# Version 1.0: Command Line Interface- Python-based chatbot for rapid logic testing.
+# Version 2.0

+## Background information
+It started off as a chatbot but I wanted something more practical and improve user interface.
+Thus, using the core logic in the chatbot, I created a web app using Streamlit.

 ## Key Features
 * **Checks eligibility of reliefs:** Spouse, QCR, WMCR, Parent, and Sibling reliefs.